NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/testing enhancements/Coverage criteria for GUI testing.md

 ---
 ## Main concepts

 The widespread use of GUIs has led to the construction of more and more complex GUIs.
-Because GUIs have characteristics different from other software, conventional software techniques cannot be directly applied. ==The development of [[coverage criteria]] is a non addressed issue==
+Because GUIs have characteristics different from other software, conventional software techniques cannot be directly applied.
+- ==The development of [[coverage criteria]] is a non addressed issue==

 Problems:
-- the source code of GUIs components may not be always available for coverage evaluation
+- the source code of [[GUI (graphical user interface)]] components may not be always available for coverage evaluation
 - the input of a GUI consists of a series of events.
 The number of permutations may lead to a large number of GUI states to be tested
 - the event sequences cannot be obtained from the code because they are at a higher level of abstraction